m-khooryani/OverCloudAirways-DDD-sample/README.md

 > "Domain-driven design is an approach to software development that centers the development on programming a domain model that has a rich understanding of the processes and rules of a domain." - Eric Evans, author of the book "Domain-Driven Design: Tackling Complexity in the Heart of Software"

   OverCloudAirways employs Domain-Driven Design (DDD) principles to build a solid foundation for the system's architecture.
 We chose DDD for this project because it provides a proven set of practices and patterns for tackling complexity in software systems, allowing us to create a maintainable and scalable solution that serves as a valuable learning resource for developers.
+  By adhering to DDD principles, OverCloudAirways aims to provide a maintainable and scalable solution that serves as a valuable learning resource for developers.

 In our implementation of DDD, we focus on the following key aspects:

+- #### **Ubiquitous Language**
-- **Ubiquitous Language**: Establishing a shared language among developers that promotes effective communication and a common understanding of the domain.
+  Establishing a shared language among developers that promotes effective communication and a common understanding of the domain.
 Although we don't have real domain experts for this project, we strive to use consistent terminology and naming conventions that accurately represent domain concepts.

+- #### **Bounded Contexts**
-- **Bounded Contexts**: Defining logical boundaries that separate different areas of the domain, promoting modularity and limiting the scope of domain models.
+  Defining logical boundaries that separate different areas of the domain, promoting modularity and limiting the scope of domain models.
 In OverCloudAirways, we have identified the following Bounded Contexts:

    - **Identity**: Responsible for registering users, managing authentication, and handling user profiles.
    - **Payment**: Handles payment processing, invoicing, and payment-related notifications.
    - **Booking**: Takes care of flight booking processes, including seat reservation, ticket issuance, and booking confirmation.
    - **CRM**: Manages customer relationship management features, such as customer feedback, support requests, and customer communication.

 ![image](https://user-images.githubusercontent.com/7968282/231226243-a22d84ae-c77f-4e80-90a3-cbcddef419da.png)

 These Bounded Contexts work together to provide a comprehensive flight booking system that covers essential aspects of the business domain.

-- **Event Storming**:
+- #### **Event Storming**
   Event Storming is a collaborative modeling technique that brings together developers, domain experts, and other stakeholders to explore and model a domain using events, aggregates, commands, and other domain elements.
 This technique helps to create a shared understanding of the domain, identify potential inconsistencies, and uncover hidden complexities.

   In the development of the OverCloudAirways project, we used Event Storming to map out the domain, its processes, and its interactions.
 The image below, taken from our Miro board, demonstrates how Event Storming helped shape the project's design: